Decoding by Sampling: A Randomized Lattice Algorithm for Bounded Distance Decoding: ANALYSIS AND OPTIMIZATION

 \section{ANALYSIS AND OPTIMIZATION}

 The list size $K$ is often limited in communications.
-Given $K$, Klein's choice the parameter $A=\log n/\min_{i}\Vert \mathbf{\hat{b}}_{i}\Vert ^{2}$ is not necessarily optimum.
+Given $K$, the parameter $A$ has a profound impact on the decoding performance, and Klein's choice $A=\log n/\min_{i}r_{i,i}^{2}$ is not necessarily optimum.
 In this Section, we want to answer the following questions about randomized lattice decoding: